Call of Duty: Black Ops: Multiplayer

 Players can play alone or with friends against AI opponents in "Combat Training" with a separate progression system.
 Online split-screen is re-introduced on Xbox 360 and PS3.
 The guest account can rank up but is reset after each sign out.
 Only on Xbox 360, a second Gold Xbox Live account can be used to keep the second player's progression.
 Aside from the Combat Training mode, Xbox users can also have up to four players in split-screen mode play against AI opponents even without having an Xbox Live account.
 This is done by configuring the Local Split Screen settings and setting the number of enemies to a value greater than zero.

 For the first time in the series, clips from online gameplay can be recorded.
-Some specific features that have been removed from the PC version of Infinity Ward's Modern Warfare 2 return, such as lean, mod tools, the developer console, and dedicated servers.
+Some specific features that have been removed from the PC version of Infinity Ward's Modern Warfare 2 return, such as the ability to lean around corners. mod tools, the developer console, and dedicated servers.
 Dedicated servers are exclusively provided by Game Servers.
 Steam is the exclusive platform for Black Ops on PC, and the game is protected by Valve Anti-Cheat.

 The Wii version of the game includes in-game voice chat.
 This is the first Call of Duty title to include the voice chat feature for the Wii.
 Nintendo and PDP have partnered to release the first headset to be used with the Wii known as PDP's Headbanger Headset.

 Zombies

-A zombie cooperation mode, titled "Zombies", is included in the game.
-Originally featured in World at War, it was revamped to be included in Black Ops.
-It is a four-player online and two-player split screen co-op mode (which can also be unlocked online).
-The game features three maps, "Five", Kino Der Toten, and the unlockable Dead Ops Arcade.
-"Five" takes place in The Pentagon during a chain of events that differ from the storyline of the campaign mode.
-The playable characters, John F. Kennedy, Richard Nixon, Robert McNamara, and Fidel Castro are interrupted from negotiations by an outbreak of zombies.
-Kino Der Toten takes place in an abandoned Group 935 facility located within a theater in Berlin during 1963.
-The playable characters in this map return from the World at War Zombies mode: Edward Richtofen, a mad German scientist, Takeo Masaki, an officer of the Imperial Japanese Army, Nikolai Belinski, a Red Army soldier, and Tank Dempsey, a Marine from the United States.
-Dead Ops Arcade is an unlockable game mode that the player can unlock by typing "DOA" within the data terminal of the main menu.
-Once unlocked, the player is transferred to play a retro arcade version of the main zombie's game mode.
-New elements like extra lives, unique mini maps, and zombie bosses are present within the game mode.
-Dead Ops Arcade includes co-op playthrough through either Xbox Live or split screen of up to 4 players.